 The Phantom (or Fantomen as he’s known in Sweden) first appeared in Sweden in 1940 in a publication titled ‘Vecko-Revyn’.
 It contained a full page comic strip in color in issue 21 of that year, printing the Phantom story ‘Adventure in Algiers’.
-Fantomen comic strips would continue to be printed in Vecko-Revyn up until issue 24 in 1976
+Fantomen comic strips would continue to be printed in Vecko-Revyn up until issue 24 in 1976 (edition numbers reset at the commencement of a new year).

 In 1944, a Fantomen Christmas Album was published by Serieförlaget (same owning family/company as Vecko-Revyn above) which ran for 32 pages and contained ‘The Golden Circle’ story.
 It was printed in black and which with some areas having red print added.